-This investment in new technology to help employees stay productive when working remotely has been and continues to be absolutely critical for their success, especially knowing that many employees will likely continue to work from home, in some capacity, for the long term.
+This investment in new technology such as internal knowledge bases, help employees stay productive when working remotely has been and continues to be absolutely critical for their success, especially knowing that many employees will likely continue to work from home, in some capacity, for the long term.

 However, any kind of organizational transformation comes with a learning curve.
 We’ve heard from many of our customers that, as distributed teams became the norm throughout the pandemic, both HR teams and IT departments experienced a surge in employee requests.